department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/contact-information/discovery/improving-editing-mid-task.md

 ### VA Online Scheduling

 Users who are missing a home address are prompted to add one.
-This prompt takes them to the "changing your address on VA.gov" content page, which then leads them to profile.
+This prompt takes them to the [Changing your address in your VA.gov profile content page](https://www.va.gov/change-address/), which then leads them to profile.

 <img src="https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/identity-personalization/profile/images/edit-contact-info-vaos-content-pg-link.png" width="50%" />